 • Best suited to homeowners on principal-and-interest repayments with no plans to increase borrowing

-• May leave you underinsured if you take payment holidays or switch to interest-only
+• May leave you underinsured if you take repayment holidays, switch to interest-only, or top up the loan

 Level Term Cover